-One Of A Kind: John McCain's Indelible Place In American Politics
+McCain And Trump: How 2 Divergent Leaders Collided, Over And Over

 McCain's clash with Trump was boiling from the very beginning of the now-president's unlikely rise.
 After Trump kicked off his campaign in June 2015, McCain made it known he took issue with the reality TV star's characterization of Mexican immigrants as "rapists" who were bringing crime into the country.

-The biggest flashpoint in their feud happened the next month at an event in Iowa.
-With tensions already simmering, Trump disparaged McCain's military service, saying that he was wasn't a war hero and that he preferred "people who weren't captured."
+The biggest flashpoint in their feud happened the next month, at an event in Iowa.
+With tensions already simmering, Trump disparaged McCain's military service, saying that McCain wasn't a war hero and that Trump preferred "people who weren't captured."
 Trump received multiple education deferments for Vietnam, and then a final one for bone spurs.

 McCain was later under pressure to back Trump once it became obvious he would win the nomination.
 The Arizona senator had pledged he'd back the GOP nominee, and he was facing a primary challenge from the right during his own 2016 re-election battle.
-Eventually, je would do so begrudgingly, though he declined to attend the Republican National Convention.
+Eventually, he would do so begrudgingly, though he declined to attend the Republican National Convention.

-There was never an outright apology, but Trump would later endorse McCain's re-election bid, saying, "I hold in the highest esteem Sen. John McCain for his service to our country in uniform and in public office, and I fully support and endorse his reelection."
+There was never an outright apology, but Trump would later endorse McCain's re-election bid, saying, "I hold in the highest esteem Sen. John McCain for his service to our country in uniform and in public office, and I fully support and endorse his re-election."

 But the détente wouldn't last.
-In October 2016, McCain was one of many lawmakers that rescinded his support for Trump in the wake of the Access Hollywood tape.
+In October 2016, McCain was one of many lawmakers who rescinded support for Trump in the wake of the Access Hollywood tape.
 Their relationship, if it could even be called one by that point, would never be repaired.

 In his final years in the Senate, McCain seemed almost emboldened to be a check on Trump as he embraced his elder statesman role with a renewed sense of patriotic obligation.
 The more than 30-year Senate veteran was beholden to no one now, knowing perhaps he had already run his final race even before he would receive his fatal cancer diagnosis in the summer of 2017.